branrickman/network_canvas_export_collator/README.md

-Input network canvas exports into the directory names "hopper" Output generated in "outhopper" directory
+Input network canvas exports into the directory named "hopper".

+Output is deposited in "outhopper" directory, along with an archive of the inputs.